gao-hongnan/omniverse/omniverse/operations/machine_learning_lifecycle/03_dataops_pipeline.md

 is designed to ensure the integrity and usability of the data, from extraction to querying for model training and inference.

+As a reminder, this is highly simplified and the actual process can be much more complex.
+For example, we simply assumed GCS and BigQuery, but in reality, you might have multiple data sources and destinations and even multiple data lakes and warehouses.
+The key is to understand the principles and adapt them to your needs.

-## The Evolution of Data Engineering
+## The Evolution of Data Engineering (Don't Quote Me On This!)

 With the basic understanding of **Data Engineering** and its essential role in **Machine Learning**, it's important to recognize the evolution of data handling